mrquincle/mrquincle.github.io/source/_posts/2015-04-25-linux-graphics.markdown

 What I can think of are only two things:

 * Somehow the initialization isn't done correctly.
+Clocks aren't initialized at the right time, not synchronized.
+Or anything else with respect to initialization is forgotten.
+* Latency is configured incorrectly.
+Perhaps the BIOS of my Asus (although up to date) hands over latency values that are not sufficiently high.

 My issues aren't solved, so I'll need to delve further into details some other time.